jeanP-tech/Mathematical-Thinking-in-Computer-Science/week4-Logic.md

 Counterexamples
 ---------
--Just one counterexample is sufficient to disprove a statement
+- Just one counterexample is sufficient to disprove a statement
 - If we want to prove that all swans are white...
 - Just one black swan is sufficient to disprove it
 - However, it is often hard to find such counterexamples